 Ethnicity: European/Vegetarian/Baked goods

 About the dish: This isn’t just one dish.
 The owner, Jamilya, makes amazing cheesecake, cupcakes, cookies, brownies, and various other specials.
-She also has a fully stocked bar and refrigerator full of a variety of beers (yes, she has IPA).
+She also has a fully stocked bar and a refrigerator full of a variety of beers (yes, she has IPA).
 If you aren’t up for a drink, try some lemon ginger tea or an evening cappuccino.
-The special thing about this cafe, is the heart of its mission.
+The special thing about this cafe is the heart of its mission.
 Jamilya conducts various social projects that focus on giving back to the Karakol community and neighboring villages.
 Ending here, after experiencing a diverse range of ethnic foods from the region, was a great way to allow the tour, and understanding of the spirit in Karakol, to come full circle.

 To book this tour during your next trip to Karakol, or to get more information, visit the Karakol Visitor’s Center, located at 23 Gagarina (next to Fat Cat Karakol).
 Or send them a message through their Facebook page.

-Don’t forget to ask about their other new tour products, such as, the Dungan experience and Ugur experience!
+Don’t forget to ask about their other new tour products, such as the Dungan experience and Ugur experience!